matthieu8ollen/Cyberminds-dashboard-Vercel/README.md

 ## Support

-For support, email support@cyberminds.com or join our Slack channel.
+For support, email support@writersuite.io or join our community.